fedbiomed/fedbiomed/README.md

                 )
 ```

-During training, the scalar values (loss) will be writen in the `var/tensorboard` directory.
+During training, the scalar values (loss) will be writen in the `runs` directory.
 You can either start tensorboard from jupyter notebook or terminal window.

 For notebook, first you should load tenserboard extension.

 `%load_ext tensorboard`
-`tensorboard --logdir '../var/tensorboard`
+`tensorboard --logdir '../runs`

 To start tensorboard from terminal;

 Note: please make sure that already activated fedbiomed-researcher conda environment.

-`tensorboard --logdir '../var/tensorboard`
+`tensorboard --logdir '../runs`